 The weave refers to how a fabric is woven together to make a textile.
-Different weaves feel, breath, and wear differently, so it’s important to choose the right one for you.
+Different weaves feel, breathe, and wear differently, so it’s important to choose the right one for you.

 A duvet cover will have an opening on one side that allows you to place the duvet inside.
 Once the duvet is inside, you can seal or close the cover.
 There are different methods for closures including buttons, clasps, and zippers.
 None is inherently better than another, but some customers may have a preference for the look, usability, or convenience of one of these types of closures.

-This is straightforward, but obviously one differentiator in duvet covers is their exterior design.
-Some are single colors while others have patterns.
+Duvet covers come in a wide variety of designs, from single colors to patterns.
 Look for a cover that will fit in well with the layout and color scheme of your bedroom including the walls, furniture, and other bedding.
 It’s easy to switch duvet covers if you get tired of how it looks, so don’t be afraid to try something new.

 Duvet covers vary quite widely in price.
 This is mostly due to the material used (for example, linen is more expensive than cotton) and the quality of the material and manufacturing process.
 Other factors in the price include brand name, whether the cover is organic or fair-trade certified, and extra design features like ruffles or edging.

 Of course, it’s possible to find good deals on high-quality duvet covers by lesser-known brands, or through sales.
 Waiting to find a good duvet cover at a good price is a better idea than choosing a less comfortable, less well-made version.
 You’ll save money in the long run, and your sleep health is more than worth it.

 Some duvet covers are sold with a return policy that allows you to try out the cover in your bedroom for a period of time (usually 30-60 nights) with the option to send it back for a refund if you don’t like it.
 Make sure to look at the details of the return policy if you are for any reason unsure about the cover you’re purchasing.